kyma-project/istio/docs/user/00-30-dns-proxying.md

 ## Improvements DNS Proxying Introduces

-### Reduced Load on Cluster DNS
+### Reduced Load on Upstream DNS

-Without DNS proxying, every DNS query from workloads goes to kube-dns.
-With DNS proxying enabled, the Istio proxy resolves known service addresses locally in the mesh, reducing traffic to the cluster DNS server.
+Without DNS proxying, every DNS query from workloads goes to the upstream DNS server.
+With DNS proxying enabled, the Istio proxy resolves known service addresses locally in the mesh, reducing traffic to the upstream DNS server.

 ### ServiceEntry Resolution

-When you define a [ServiceEntry](https://istio.io/latest/docs/reference/config/networking/service-entry/) with a custom hostname (for example, `address.internal`) that cluster DNS does not know about.
-Without DNS proxying, applications cannot resolve these addresses.
+When you define a [ServiceEntry](https://istio.io/latest/docs/reference/config/networking/service-entry/) with a custom hostname (for example, `address.internal`) that the upstream DNS does not know about, applications cannot resolve these addresses without DNS proxying.
 DNS proxying allows the Istio proxy to resolve ServiceEntry hostnames directly.

 ### DNS Resolution for External TCP Services on the Same Port